jsuarezruiz/awesome-xamarin-forms/README.md

 - [MFractor](http://www.mfractor.com): MFractor is the essential productivity tool for Xamarin Studio.
 - [Mutatio](https://github.com/yuv4ik/Mutatio): Visual Studio for Mac add-in/extension for converting old PCLs to .NET Standard 2.0 targeting projects automatically.
 - [Productivity Power Tools](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.ProductivityPowerPack2017): An extension bundle installer that will install each of the individual components of Productivity Power Tools (copy has HTML, fix tabs, etc.).
+- [scrcpy](https://github.com/Genymobile/scrcpy): This application provides display and control of Android devices connected on USB (or over TCP/IP).
+It does not require any root access.
+It works on GNU/Linux, Windows and MacOS.
 - [UI Sleuth](https://www.uisleuth.com/): Xamarin.Forms debugging tool.
 - [VSTouchbarTools](https://github.com/rubit0/vstouchbartools): A simple extension that installs a XML definition for Parallels v13 to offer basic Touchbar support.
 - [vsmacdeepclean](https://github.com/yuv4ik/vsmacdeepclean): Is a Visual Studio for macOS add-in / extension that let you easily clean projects, NuGet, Xamarin and VS cache without leaving the IDE.